mrSamDev/landing-and-blog/src/content/blog/react-use-hook.md

 For now, enjoy the cleaner, more declarative code that `use` enables - and the hours of boilerplate writing you'll save!

----

-_What do you think about React 19's new `use` hook?
-Have you encountered any limitations not mentioned here?
-Will you be adopting it in your projects?
-Let me know in the comments below!_